stackpress/lib/docs/Queues.md

 The TaskQueue instance to allow method chaining.

-#### Adding Tasks to Top
+### 2.5.
+Adding Tasks to Top

-The following example shows how to add tasks to the top of the queue.
+The following example shows how to add tasks to the top of the queue with the highest priority.

 ```typescript
 queue.shift(async (x) => console.log('high priority', x));